Horizontal / Vertical range slider

 alpha(val) A value between 0 and 1 will set the alpha blend value for the entire component.
 Can be useful if you need to fade widgets in and out.

 automatable(val) Default 1.
 Determines if a widget is automatable by a DAW host.
 Automatable widgets show up as plug-in parameters in the host.
 Non-automatable widgets still communicate with Csound but are not accessible

 by the host.
 Note that hosts don't allow this parameter to change dynamically -- the plugin will have to be reloaded for any changes to take effect.

 bounds(x, y, width, height) integer values that set position and size on screen(in pixels).

-colour("colour") This sets the slider.
+colour("colour") This sets the main colour.
 Any CSS or HTML colour string can be passed to this identifier.
 The colour identifier can also be passed an RBG, or RGBA value.
 All channel values must be between

 visible(val) A value of 0 will cause the widget to become invisible.
 Widgets have their visibility set to 1 by default.

 toFront() Brings a widget to the front of the z order.
 This identifier takes no arguments and is only intended for use within the Csound orchestra. it makes no sense to call it when declaring the widget.